guypersonalgithub/create-from-scratch/TODOs/virtualList/improvements.md

 - Improve the VirtualList and VaryingVirtualList components - both in logic and performance/efficiency.
 - Consider adding x axis virtual lists aswell / x axis support to the existing list components (optional).
+- Add support for single child for both VirtualList variants.